The Supports-Overview section includes:

 WorkFirst support services and the Working Connections Child Care (WCCC) program are described in the following sections of the chapter.
 Other supports available to low-income families include:

-- Medical: Families have Medicaid coverage while they are on WorkFirst cash assistance and for up to one year after leaving assistance (TANF closed for excess earned income).
-After that, children qualify for Medicaid until the family reaches 200% of the federal poverty level, while the Basic Health Plan (BHP) provides low-cost health insurance for the parents.
+- Washington Apple Health: Families may have Washington Apple Health coverage while they are on WorkFirst cash assistance and for up to one year after leaving assistance (TANF closed for excess earned income).
+After that, children may qualify for Washington Apple Health until the family reaches 200% of the federal poverty level.

 - Food assistance: The department provides food assistance based on family size, income, and expenses.
 Also, the department provides Transitional Food Assistance (TFA).
 TFA is a program to provide stable food benefits for up to five months to families leaving the WorkFirst cash assistance or Tribal TANF programs while receiving Basic Food except if the family was in Sanction when the case closed.
 TFA is meant to help meet a family's nutritional needs for five months as they transition into self-sufficiency.

 - Child support: The Division of Child Support uses innovative techniques to collect child support for low-income families.
 While on WorkFirst, child support collected goes to the state to repay the costs of the parent's WorkFirst.
 Once a person leaves WorkFirst, however, they start to receive any current child support collected.

 - Additional requirements (AREN): Supplemental WorkFirst cash assistance can be authorized by DSHS case managers for emergent needs such as homelessness.
 This grant can pay a family's rent (to prevent eviction) or utilities.
 It can also cover items such as first and last month's rent.

 - Post Employment services.
 Specific types of services and information may vary from office to office but should include: